-D. Authorized Financial Dealers and Institutions

-- 1. The Treasurer will maintain a list of financial institutions authorized to provide investment services to the City.
+- C. Authorized Financial Dealers and Institutions - 1.
+The Treasurer will maintain a list of financial institutions authorized to provide investment services to the City.
 Institutions eligible to transact investment business with the City include: - a.
-Primary government dealers as designated by the Federal Reserve Bank, - b.
+Primary government dealers as designated by the Federal Reserve Bank and non-primary government dealers, - b.
 Nationally or state-chartered banks, - c.
 The Federal Reserve Bank, and - d.
 Direct issuers of securities eligible for purchase by the City. - 2.
-Selection of financial institutions and broker/dealers authorized to engage in transactions with the City shall be at the sole discretion of the City. - 3.
-The Treasurer and the Investment Advisory Commission (IAC) shall obtain information from qualified financial institutions to determine if the institution makes markets in securities appropriate for the City's needs, can assign qualified sales representatives and can provide written agreements to abide by the conditions set forth in the City of Mission Viejo Investment Policy.
+Selection of financial institutions and broker/dealers authorized to engage in transactions with the City shall be at the sole discretion of the City, except where the City utilizes an external investment manager in which case the City may rely on the investment manager for selection. - 3.
+The Treasurer and the IAC shall obtain information from qualified financial institutions to determine if the institution makes markets in securities appropriate for the City's needs, can assign qualified sales representatives and can provide written agreements to abide by the conditions set forth in the City of Mission Viejo Investment Policy.
 Investment accounts with all financial institutions shall be standard non-discretionary accounts and may not be margin accounts. - 4.
-All financial institutions which desire to become qualified bidders for investment transactions must supply the Treasurer with the following:
+All financial institutions which desire to become qualified bidders for investment transactions must supply the Treasurer with the following: - a.

-- a.
 Audited financial statements for the institution's three most recent fiscal years. - b.
 At least three references from California local agencies whose portfolio size, investment objectives and risk preferences are similar to the City's. - c.
-A statement certifying that the institution has reviewed the California Government Code Section 53600 et seq. and the City's Investment Policy and that all securities offered to the City shall comply fully and in every instance with all provisions of the California Government Code. - 5.
-The signatures of two individuals shall be required for the opening and closing of any bank account and broker account (the Treasurer or City Manager, and the Mayor or Mayor Pro Tem).
-The Accounting Supervisor, who is independent of the investment function, shall keep a record of all opened and closed accounts.
-On an annual basis, the Accounting Supervisor shall provide this list of accounts to the City's independent auditor. - 6.
-The authorized list of broker/dealers will be established for a two-year period. - 7.
+A statement certifying that the institution has reviewed the

+California Government Code Section 53600 et seq. and the City's Investment Policy and that all securities offered to the City shall comply fully and in every instance with all provisions of the California Government Code.

+- 5. The signatures of two individuals shall be required for the opening and closing of any bank account and broker account (the Treasurer or City Manager, and the Mayor or Mayor Pro Tem).
+The Administrative Services Manager - Accounting, who is independent of the investment function, shall keep a record of all opened and closed accounts.
+On an annual basis, the Administrative Services Manager - Accounting shall provide this list of accounts to the City's independent auditor. - 6.
 Public deposits shall be made only in qualified public depositories within the State of California as established by State law.
-Deposits shall be insured by the Federal Deposit Insurance Corporation, or, to the extent the amount exceeds the insured maximum, shall be collateralized with securities in accordance with State law. - 8.
-Whenever possible, investment staff shall obtain a minimum of two quotations, preferably three, prior to entering into an investment transaction.
-Staff will buy or sell at the price that is most advantageous to the city and meets investment requirements.

-E. Delivery vs. payment
+Deposits shall be insured by the Federal Deposit Insurance Corporation, or, to the extent the amount exceeds the insured maximum, shall be collateralized with securities in accordance with State law. - 7.
+Whenever possible, transactions with broker/dealers shall be selected on a competitive basis and their bid or offering prices shall be recorded.
+If there is no other readily available competitive offering, best efforts will be made to document quotations for comparable or alternative securities.
+When purchasing original issue instrumentality securities, no competitive offerings will be required as all dealers in the selling group offer those securities at the same original issue price. - D. Delivery vs. payment